LiberatorMCA/Dos-tool-EXE-pack/README.md

 To elaborate, anti-viruses examine outgoing and incoming packets, which is why they slow down the communication speed.
 In addition, since Dos attacks send many packets, the anti-virus uses a huge amount of CPU resources to examine the many packets.
 This can result in a system freeze or a system crash due to CPU overload during a Dos attack.

+We will add more advanced Ddos tools that use Botnet as soon as we find them.
+Looking forward to it!

                         Password is MCA2136